openresty/lua-nginx-module/README.markdown

 This method requires the PCRE library enabled in Nginx.  ([Known Issue With Special Escaping Sequences](#special-escaping-sequences)).

-To confirm that PCRE JIT is enabled, activate the Nginx debug log by adding the `--with-debug` option to Nginx or ngx_openresty's `./configure` script.
+To confirm that PCRE JIT is enabled, activate the Nginx debug log by adding the `--with-debug` option to Nginx or OpenResty's `./configure` script.
 Then, enable the "debug" error log level in `error_log` directive.
 The following message will be generated if PCRE JIT is enabled:

     pcre JIT compiling result: 1